-- 1.1 This policy sets out the London Fire Commissioner's (LFC's) pay policy statement in accordance with the Localism Act 2011 (the 'Act') and DCLG's guidance under section 40 of the Localism Act 'openness and accountability in local pay' (the 'guidance'). - 1.2 It brings together in one statement and supporting documents the policies regarding pay and core terms and conditions of both the LFC's most senior managers and its lowest paid employees. - 1.3 Under the Local Government Transparency Code 2015, the provisions relating to senior salaries, the LFC publishes the following: - The number of employees whose remuneration is at least £50,000 in brackets of £5,000; - Details of remuneration and job title of 'senior employees' whose salary is at least £50,000 (i.e. the top three levels of the organisation, as set out in the last top management review (2015)); and - The names of employees whose salaries are £150,000 or more. - 1.4 The LFC's "chief officer" pay policy has been extended from those chief officers defined in the Act to cover all of its top management group. - 1.5 Links to all relevant LFC documents mentioned in this pay policy statement are set out below in the 'related documents' section of this statement.
+- 1.1 This policy sets out the London Fire Commissioner's (LFC's) pay policy statement in accordance with the Localism Act 2011 (the 'Act') and DCLG's guidance under section 40 of the Localism Act 'openness and accountability in local pay' (the 'guidance'). - 1.2 It brings together in one statement and supporting documents the policies regarding pay and core terms and conditions of both the LFC's most senior managers and its lowest paid employees. - 1.3 Under the Local Government Transparency Code 2015, the provisions relating to senior salaries, the LFC publishes the following: - The number of employees whose remuneration is at least £50,000 in brackets of £5,000; - Details of remuneration and job title of 'senior employees' whose salary is at least £50,000 (i.e. the top three levels of the organisation, as set out in the last top management review (2015)); and - The names of employees whose salaries are £150,000 or more. - 1.4 This information is also included in the LFC's published annual accounts ('Statement of Accounts') on the LFB website. - 1.5 In line with the guidance, the LFC's "chief officer" pay policy has been extended from those chief officers defined in the Act to cover all of its top management group. - 1.6 Links to all relevant LFC documents mentioned in this pay policy statement are set out below in the 'related documents' section of this statement.